expressjs/expressjs.com/guide/routing.md

 A route method is derived from one of the HTTP methods, and is attached to an instance of `express`.

+The following is an example of routes defined for the GET and the POST methods to the root of the app.

 ```js
 var express = require('express')
 var app = express()